Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/DEVLOG-Amy.md

 Changed and updated UML diagram.
 Spent 40 minutes.

 ### 2025-05-23 - Block Class
 Updated UML diagram and PROTOTYPE.md by adding an extra class to hold the game together.
-Also worked on Block class methods.
-Spent 30 minutes.
+Also worked on devising Block class methods.
+Spent approx. 30 minutes.

 ### 2025-05-27 - Block Class
 Fixed timeline on PROTOTYPE.md.
-Testing processing methods to get visual board on screen.
-Spent 40 minutes.
+Testing processing methods to get visual board on screen, and worked on interface.
+Created display(), move(), update(), etc. Spent approx. 2 hours 10 minutes.

 ### 2025-05-28 - Block Movements
 Created getter functions for x & y of Block.
 Updated move() function to move based on key pressed.
-Spent 40 minutes.
+Edited UML and fixed boundaries for 4-Block.
+Spent approx. 1 hour 10 minutes.

 ### 2025-05-29 - "I" Block
 Creating a 4-Block array (Tetromino).
 Fixed all methods to suit the block array and fixed left/right movement, accelerate movement, and working on turning movement.
-Spent 60 minutes.
+Worked on making Tetromino have "blocky" motion moving downwards and adding more set/get methods.
+Spent approx. 2 hours.

 ### 2025-05-30 - Game Class
 Fixed endGame() text, and update it to stop the update() of all the blocks using noLoop().
 Updated level and score increasing mechanisms in clearRow().
 Also fixed nextBlock() to randomly choose block from blockType.
-Spent 40 minutes.
+Spent approx. 40 minutes.

+### 2025-05-01 - Accelerate
+Fixed accelerate error with a Tetromino (4 Block) and modified all code to a Block array.
+Spent approx. 2 hours.

-### 2025-06-02 -
+### 2025-06-02 - NextBlock and Boundaries
+Fixing boundaries, needNextBlock(), and acceleration on a 2D block array of Tetrominos.
+Spent approx. 3 hours 20 minutes.